Shuvam-M-Astro/Neptune-Submission-MediaPipe-Pose-Estimation/README.md

 3. Open `index.html` in a browser, and check the console (press F12) to see the real-time shoulder elevation status.

-### Task H: Violin Movement Classification - Steady vs Shaky Bowing
+### Violin Movement Classification – Steady vs. Shaky Bowing

+Filename: violin_wrist_stability_classifier.py

 **Overview**

-This task uses a machine learning model (Random Forest) to classify wrist movements in a violin performance as "steady" or "shaky."
-The model is trained using wrist movement data extracted from MediaPipe Pose landmarks.
+Trains a Random Forest classifier on wrist movement data to detect steady vs. shaky bowing.

 **Features**